Kreidos/diamond/README.md

 * No storage, usage, or user count limits.
 * Original filenames are preserved.
 * Server port can be changed in a config file.
-* Major bugs squashed & broken features fixed.
+* Major bugs squashed & broken features repaired.
-* Security fixes (Notably, backdoor removal.)
+* Security fixes

 **Usage:**
 * Extract zip.